awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

 ## Step 5: Confirm that the TXT records have propagated<a name="confirm-the-text-records-have-propagated-lets-encrypt-wordpress"></a>

-Use the MxToolbox utility to confirm that the TXT records have propagated to the internet’s DNS\.
+Use the MxToolbox utility to confirm that the TXT records have propagated to the Internet’s DNS\.
 DNS record propagation might take a while depending on your DNS hosting provider, and the configured time to live \(TTL\) for your DNS records\.
 It is important that you complete this step, and confirm that your TXT records have propagated, before continuing your Certbot certificate request\.
 Otherwise, your certificate request fails\.

-**To confirm the TXT records have propagated to the internet’s DNS**
+**To confirm the TXT records have propagated to the Internet’s DNS**

 1. Open a new browser window and go to [https://mxtoolbox\.com/TXTLookup\.aspx](https://mxtoolbox.com/TXTLookup.aspx)\.